ashirk94/Bloom/README.md

 # Bloom
 An application to bring people together and form friendships based on common interests and values.

-This is my largest scale project yet, and I am working with UX designer Sarah Martin.
+This is my largest scale project yet, and I am working with UX Designer Sarah Martin.

 ## Current Features